 It may be possible to contact university admissions or Faculty direct with a portfolio and negotiate unique entry requirements for that child.

-Students can enrol in Open University in Australia (from just 11+) to work toward a degree or accumulate bridging subjects.
+Students can enroll in Open University in Australia (from just 11+) to work toward a degree or accumulate bridging subjects.
 There really are many ways to do education.

 International – Global – Worldwide Exams